ngworker/lumberjack/README.md

 #### Using Loggers with a LumberjackLog payload

-As seen in the [Log drivers](#log-drivers) section we can send extra info to our drivers using a `LumberjackLog#payload`.
+As seen in the [Log drivers](#log-drivers) section, we can send extra info to our drivers using a `LumberjackLog#payload`.

-The `LumberjackLogger` and `ScopedLumberjackLogger` provide a convenient interface for such scenario.
+The `LumberjackLogger` and `ScopedLumberjackLogger` provide a convenient interface for such a scenario.

 ```ts
 import { Injectable, VERSION } from '@angular/core';